ApilityLabs/keysms-sdk/C#/readme.md

 		    keySms.auth(userName, apiKey);		 			                // Define what user to authenticate with.
 		    SMSResponse response = keySms.sms(message, reciever, options);	// Send SMS to recievers.
 Returnes response from server.
 Date and time are optional.

-Output is parsed to a container-class.
+Output is parsed to a container-class which can be accessed in the following manner: Boolean status = response.ok; (transaction status).